bluthboy/continuous-delivery/README.md

 # Continuous Delivery with Maven, Puppet and Tomcat

-Examples of setting up a continuous delivery process using Maven, Tomcat, Docker, Puppet, Vagrant, Jenkins, Cucumber, Beaker and other helpful tools for my talks.
+Examples of setting up a cool continuous delivery process using Maven, Tomcat, Docker, Puppet, Vagrant, Jenkins, Cucumber, Beaker and other helpful tools for my talks.
 Evolved through the different talks, unsing latest tools.